 We are known as the forerunner of present day theme parks in the United States.

-The originality of a fantasy village populated by storybook and legendary characters centered around a "North Pole" frozen year round attracted immediate and widespread media coverage.
+The fantasy village attracted immediate and widespread media coverage for it's originality of being populated by storybook and legendary characters, and centered around a year round frozen "North Pole."
 Friendly deer and other animals walking freely about the park added to the novelty.
-Within weeks of the opening over 700 dailies in the U.S. and Canada carried photos and feature articles.
+Within weeks of the opening, over 700 dailies in the U.S. and Canada carried photos and feature articles.
 Pathe Newsreel showed the workshop to 30 million theater viewers.

 Visitors began to flock to the new North Pole.
 From an opening day crowd of 212, attendance grew steadily until the single day record of over 14,000 was recorded on September 2, 1951.

 In the true spirit of Christmas, the developers chose to share their good fortune.
 Santa's Operation Toylift began delivering toys and gifts to underprivileged children in northern New York and Vermont with pilot Julian Reiss and his personal aircraft.
 Within six years, with the help of a C-46 "the Silver Sleigh" provided by ESSO Standard Oil of New Jersey, Operation Toylift expanded to over 13 States, The District of Columbia and two Provinces of Canada making 34 stops at major airports delivering over ten tons of presents to orphaned children.

 On 16 December 1953, The U.S. Postal Service, recognized the great interest in North Pole, NY awarded it "Rural Postal Station" status.
 The same year Santa and his reindeer team traveled to the nations capital to participate in the Pageant for Peace.
 Earlier the same year they were seen in New York City's Thanksgiving Day Parade.